SoftUni-Internal/interactive-content/EN/03-Lists/05-Homework.md

 ## Description
 Create a program that keeps track of the guests that are going to a house party.

-On the first line of input, you are going to receive **the number of commands**.
+On the first line of input, you are going to receive **the number of commands that will follow**.

 On the next lines, you are going to receive some of the following:

 **\{name\} is going!**

-- You have to **add the person if they are not on the guest list**.
+- You have to **add the person if they are not in the guest list already**.
 - If **the person is on the list** print to the following to the console: **\{name\} is already in the list!**

 **\{name\} is not going!**

 - You have to remove the person if they are in the list.
-- If not, print to the console: **\{name\} is not in the list!**
+- If not, print out: **\{name\} is not in the list!**

-At the end of the program, print all of the guests, each on a new line.
+Finally, print all of the guests, each on a new line.

 ### Example
 | **Input** | **Output** |